varsvat/RiverPod-Sample-Apps/README.md

-# riverpod
+# CounterAppWithRiverpod

-A new Flutter project.
+A basic Counter App implemented with riverpod.

 ## Getting Started